 There are currently 1.8 billion young people in the world – the highest number ever.
 It’s projected that by 2030, there will be at least two billion young people seeking work and other opportunities to create a bright future for themselves.
 To give young people a voice in its policy processes, the Ministry of Foreign Affairs, in collaboration with the National Youth Council (NJR), has set up the Youth Advisory Committee.

-From among more than 800 applications, the Ministry of Foreign Affairs and NJR selected nine young people, from nine different countries to form the Youth Advisory Committee.
+From among more than 2,000 applications, the Ministry of Foreign Affairs and NJR selected ten young people, from ten different countries to form the Youth Advisory Committee.

 Grace Aguil Garang

 24 years old, South Sudan.

 Grace Aguil Garang is a youth and gender activist and the Co-Founder and Executive Director of the youth-led organization Youth and Society-Africa.
 Grace leads programs on intergenerational dialogues, entrepreneurship development, education and skill matching and empowering young women and youth to leadership.
 Grace is also a writer and researcher and is passionate about policy development and advocacy for change towards the Sustainable Development Goals in Africa.

 Daisy is a passionate Social Worker.
 Since before she graduated, she has been an SRHR advocate, facilitator and moderator and has focused her strength and passion in advocating for ensuring a safe and supportive environment where young people can realise their sexual and reproductive health and rights.
 Her passion in SRHR advocacy for young people is informed by the need to see young people take charge of their lives and make informed and healthy decisions.

 23 years old, Sudan.